 Water Treatment Systems

 Home » Sewer Snake Issues & Solutions | Wimpy’s Plumbing & Air

 Many do-it-yourself plumbers buy or rent cable snakes.
 After all, most of us have seen a plumber clear a pipe with a snake, so how hard can it be?

 Unfortunately, there’s more to these snakes than may be apparent on first glance!
-Plumbers have different sizes of snakes, or electric sewer machines, each made to fit into different types of pipes.
+A plumber in Sarasota will have different sizes of snakes, or electric sewer machines, each made to fit into different types of pipes.
 They also have different heads that they can attach to the pipes, and each one is designed to clear different types of clogs.
 They are trained to know which snake and head combination to use on each specific clog.
 Their snakes are also usually powered by an electric motor based on their truck, so they have more power than the ones you can rent in a store.